6 benefits of microservices for your digital project

 How can microservices be used specifically to enhance your digital projects?

-Microservices are a collection of separate services in an application that are highly maintainable and testable, loosely coupled, independently deployed, and organised around business capabilities.
+Microservices are a collection of separate services in an application that are highly maintainable and testable, loosely coupled, independently deployed, and organized around business capabilities.

 Examples of microservices may include an insurance calculator, an API for an order, components of a website (like a box for showing a form), or server-side functionality (like a scheduled task).